 Report Reveals Widespread Sexual Abuse By Over 300 Priests In Pennsylvania

-A long-awaited grand jury investigation into clergy sexual abuse in Pennsylvania was released Tuesday in an interim, redacted form.
+A long-awaited grand jury investigation into clergy sexual abuse in Pennsylvania was released Tuesday in an interim redacted form.
 The report detailed decades of alleged misconduct and cover-ups in six of the state's eight Roman Catholic dioceses.

-The roughly 900-page report, thought to be the most comprehensive of its kind, paints a horrid portrait of activity that occurred in the dioceses of Scranton, Allentown, Harrisburg, Greensburg, Erie and Pittsburgh, implicating 300 "predator priests" statewide who committed "criminal and/or morally reprehensible conduct."
+The roughly 900-page report, not including exhibits, is thought to be the most comprehensive of its kind and paints a horrid portrait of activity that occurred in the dioceses of Scranton, Allentown, Harrisburg, Greensburg, Erie and Pittsburgh, implicating 300 "predator priests" statewide who committed "criminal and/or morally reprehensible conduct."

 One priest in the Diocese of Harrisburg abused five sisters in a single family.
 Another, in the Diocese of Greensburg, impregnated a 17-year-old girl, married her, then divorced her months later.